 Salmon, Grilse, Sea Trout, Brown Trout.

-The Lackagh Fishery is ‘Catch & Release’ for 2022 which means all salmon and any sea trout of 40cm or over must be released.
+For 2023 the Lackagh Fishery is ‘Closed’ for salmon (& sea trout over 40cm) fishing up to the 11th May & ‘Catch & Release’ from 12th May to the end of the season.
+This means all salmon and any sea trout of 40cm or over must be released.
 Fishing is with single or double barbless hooks only and no worm or bait fishing is allowed.

 Season on Lough Beagh: 15th July to 30th September.